-To perform a Page Erase with the standard DataFlash page size (528 bytes), an opcode of 81h must be clocked into the device followed by three address bytes comprised of 2 dummy bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be erased, and 10 dummy bits.
+To perform a Page Erase with the optional DataFlash-L page size (528 bytes), an opcode of 81h must be clocked into the device followed by three address bytes comprised of two dummy bits, 12 page address bits (PA11 - PA0) that specify the page in the main memory to be erased, and 10 dummy bits.

-To perform a Page Erase with the binary page size (512 bytes), an opcode of 81h must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (A20 - A9) that specify the page in the main memory to be erased, and 9 dummy bits.
+To perform a Page Erase with the default page size (512 bytes), an opcode of 81h must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (A20 - A9) that specify the page in the main memory to be erased, and nine dummy bits.

-When a low-to-high transition occurs on the \overline{CS} pin, the device will erase the selected page (the erased state is a Logic 1).
+When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the device will erase the selected page (the erased state is a Logic 1).
 The erase operation is internally self-timed and should take place in a maximum time of t{PE} .
-During this time, the RDY/ \overline{BUSY} bit in the Status Register will indicate that the device is busy.
+During this time, the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register will indicate that the device is busy.